PaulSHahn2/emacssetup/INSTALLED.md

 similar to Node.js or Python asyncio.
 It is used by other packages to help *emacs* perform better.
 See: <https://github.com/jwiegley/emacs-async>.

+This package is included as a built-in in newer versions of *emacs*.

 ## window-numbering

-Allows us to simply switch between windows in a frame with *M-#*, where number is the number of the window from top to bottom, left to right.
+Allows us to simply switch between windows in a frame with *M-#*, where the number sign is the number of the window from top to bottom, left to right.
 See:
 <http://nschum.de/src/emacs/window-numbering-mode/>.
 This is much faster than
 using *C-x o* repeatedly.